libresh/ihavesomethingtohi.de/FAQ.md

 Depending on your habits ;)
 If you just need to browse the Internet, switching from Chrome/Safari to Firefox is really easy.
 If you use Office, switching to libre office requires a bit of time to adapt to the new interface.
-If you use Windows, without being a power user, it will be equivalent. and if you are a power user, it's just a matter of time to learn the differences.
+If you use Windows, without being a power user, it will be equivalent.
+And if you are a power user, it's just a matter of time to learn the differences.
-(Maybe we should put this section under each application)

-Oui, non, réponses variées, pour Linux : possibilités de partition et d'émulateurs d'autres systèmes d'exploitation si besoin.

 * Are free softwares as efficient as paid ones?